 In fact, there’s a skeleton on display in the main Belvoir building (plus a wine bar and rooms for rent upstairs).
 You’re welcome to bring your own food, purchase wine and relax on the side patio.
 Just don’t get too comfortable.

 Outbuildings at Belvoir Winery and Inn include what were once a school, hospital and nursing home — all constructed in the Jacobethan Revival architectural style.
-The winery actively puts on paranormal investigations, murder mystery dinners and Halloween parties.
+The winery actively puts on paranormal investigations and other spooky events that are open to the public.

 On five-hour paranormal investigations, you can expect to be led through the hallways, dormitories and old hospital rooms that line the property.